project8/scarab/documentation/README.md

 ### In your project repo
 1. Merge your changes to the master branch with a new release; this should trigger a new build of the documentation, which you should then go and check.
-1. If it doesn't already exist, create an orphan branch in your repo called `gh-pages`.
+1. If it doesn't already exist, create an orphan branch in your repo called `gh-pages` and clear it of all files.
 1. Populate the `gh-pages` branch with an empty file called `.nojekyll` and the following in `index.html`:
     ```
     <html>